Image of online menu of a restaurant

 Step 2: Select Fast, Reliable Hosting

-Web hosting is where your website lives.
-If your host is slow, your website will be slow—and Google penalizes slow sites.
-Look for a provider that offers “One-Click WordPress Installation” to bypass the technical heavy lifting.
+Hosting is where your website “lives.”
+If your server is slow, your site will be slow—and Google penalizes poor performance.
+Look for a provider with “One-Click WordPress Installation” to handle the technical heavy lifting for you.

 Step 3: Install WordPress

 WordPress powers over 40% of the internet because it gives you total ownership.
-Unlike “closed” builders, WordPress allows you to move your site, change your design, and scale your local business without being locked into one platform.
+Unlike “closed” builders, it allows you to move your site, change your design, and scale your business without being locked into a single proprietary platform.

 Step 4: Choose a Lightweight, High-Performance Theme